deltachat/deltachat-pages/en/spec.md

 Messengers SHOULD use the header `Chat-Predecessor` instead of `In-Reply-To` as the latter one results in infinite threads on typical MUAs.

-Messengers SHOULD add a `Chat-Voice-message: 1` header if an attachted audio file is a voice message.
+Messengers SHOULD add a `Chat-Voice-message: 1` header if an attached audio file is a voice message.

 Messengers MAY add a `Chat-Duration` header to specify the duration of attached audio or video files.
 The value MUST be the duration in milliseconds.
 This allows the receiver to show the time without knowing the file format.